 Contact your vendors to reduce the price they quote you for the inventory items.
 This way, you can reduce the inventory cost.

 Apply the Pareto’s ’80:20′ principle and invest only in the products that get you the maximum profit.
 Eliminate products that are creating losses for you and reducing the bottom line.
 Effectively, eliminating the specific inventories having a lower turnover ratio will improve the overall inventory turnover for the company as a whole.

 Focus more on obtaining advance orders.
 This will help to eliminate unnecessary inventory and improve your inventory turnover ratio.

 Generally, companies keep the excess product to meet unseen demands.
 This leads to excess inventory.
 If you focus on better forecasting techniques, there is no need to invest in safety stock.
 Further, cut your losses and dispose of the old inventory.
 Invest the same money in faster-moving products.

 Reduce Purchase Quantity

 It is best to devise a strategy of optimum purchase.
-Instead of ordering higher quantity, it is better to buy lower quantity and replenish the stock once the product’s major quantity is sold.
+Instead of ordering a higher quantity, it is better to buy a lower quantity and replenish the stock once the product’s major quantity is sold.
 Purchase needs to be in line with demand.